ashleve/lightning-hydra-template/README.md

 ## Best Practices

 ### Miniconda
 Use miniconda for your python environments.
-Makes it easier to install some dependencies, like GPU support for PyTorch.<br>
-(it's usually unnecessary to install full Anaconda environment, miniconda should be enough)<br>
+Makes it easier to install some dependencies, like GPU support for PyTorch (it's usually unnecessary to install full Anaconda environment, miniconda should be enough).<br>
 Example installation:
 ```yaml
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh